cps-org/cps/schema.rst

   :type: list(string)
   :context: component configuration

-  Specifies a list of additional libraries that are required in the manner of `dyld_requires`_.
+  Specifies a list of additional libraries (as paths, not components) that are required in the manner of `dyld_requires`_.
   (Note that packages should avoid using this attribute if at all possible.
   Use `dyld_requires`_ instead whenever possible.)